-Obsession is the name of the game in this excellent, and unusual period-piece science fiction/mystery/thriller.
+Obsession is the game’s name in this excellent and unusual period-piece science fiction/mystery/thriller.

-What starts out as a rivalry between two stage magicians evolves into a hateful, ever escalating series of vendetta-like events that transforms them both, making one into a true villain.
-As we all know, obsession can lift you up or it can destroy you.
+What starts as a rivalry between two stage magicians evolves into a hateful, ever-escalating series of vendetta-like events that transforms them both, making one into a true villain.
+As we all know, obsession can lift you, or it can destroy you.
 In this film, it seems only to do the latter.

-The Prestige is a singular film with a stellar cast that would recommend it in any event, but the film’s story pulls you in and engages you in a series of events that actually succeeds in pulling off a sleight of hand itself by distracting the viewer from what’s being done right in front of your eyes.
+The Prestige is a singular film with a stellar cast that would recommend it in any event.
+Still, the film’s story pulls you in and engages you in a series of events that succeeds in pulling off a sleight of the hand itself by distracting the viewer from what’s being done right in front of your eyes.
 The clues are there, but it manages to keep you guessing about what’s going on until the end.
-The film’s narrative serves as a grim reminder to not let life and hate twist you into something that you might learn to regret only when its too late.
+The film’s narrative serves as a grim reminder to not let life and hate twist you into something that you might learn to regret only when it’s too late.

-Jackman puts in a great performance too as the fiercely competitive Angier who loses sight of what is important in life, and crosses the line into insanity, in his pursuit of achieving revenge on Borden who he blames for the accidental death of his wife early in his career.
+Jackman puts in an excellent performance, too, as the fiercely competitive Angier who loses sight of what is essential in life and crosses the line into insanity in his pursuit of achieving revenge on Borden who he blames for the accidental death of his wife early in his career.
 At least it starts out that way.
 Micael Caine is just being Micael Caine in the film and of course that means the film benefits from his presence in a way only he can achieve with his trademark ability to make a role his own.
 Caine never seems out of place in a film and is always a welcome addition.

 Another major role in the film is its subject; stage magic, The film does a wonderful job depicting just how caught up in their craft these performers become in order to master their chosen careers.
 The movie takes pains to remind us their’s a difference between illusions and real magic.
 It works partially because just like the 19th century audiences in the film, we want to believe that magic is real.
 Its another obsession that makes their lives unique and different.
 The film does an excellent job portraying how much the pursuit of their skills effects them and those around them.
 Christian Bale’s character is depicted as a man who is genuinely split down the middle in pursuit of his craft and his love for his daughter, which leads to his wife’s suicide.